samboy/CaulixtlaFonts/MiscFonts/Kilroy/README.md

 This is KilroyA with the italic “f” truncated.
-Coverage is the same as KilroyA, but a handful of obscure ligatures have been removed; the only ligatures with “f” in the italic font are “ff”, “fi”, “fl”, “ffi”, and “ffl”.
+Coverage is the same as KilroyA, but a handful of obscure ligatures have been removed; the only ligatures with “f” in the italic (and bold italic) font are “ff”, “fi”, “fl”, “ffi”, and “ffl”.

 # KilroyE